 Review the work

 Another reason I like using Google Docs is that I can review work very easily by just opening the relevant spreadsheet.
 I can see what data they have gathered so far, do a few spot checks and generally make sure they are on the right track.
 It is worth doing this as soon as you can after they start working.
-On one occasion I noticed that the worker was inputting email addresses as name (at) example (dot) com because they were copying and pasting.
+On one occasion I noticed that the worker was inputting email addresses as "name (at) example (dot) com" because they were copying and pasting.
 So I asked them to write it correctly which would save me time later.
 It is better for you to catch stuff like this earlier than wait until they have done hundreds of them!

 Upwork also has a neat little feature that allows you to see snapshots of the workers screen when they are working on your task.
 So you can browse through and check this out if you want.
-This is a good idea for first time applicants, particularly.
+This is a good idea for first-time applicants, particularly.

 I then do another review when their hours are complete and spot check the work.
 If I’m happy with it, I’ll keep them working and may increase the number of hours I give them, too.
 If I don’t need them for the time being, I’ll end the task but make it clear that I’d like to work with them again and give them first option on new jobs that I have.
+I also pay bonuses if they have done a particularly good job with little direction or changes to their work.